twineworks/tweakflow/site/content/reference.md

   ;
 ```

 A match expression consists of the `match` keyword, the value to match, an one or more match lines.
 A match line consists of a pattern, an optional guard expression, and a result expression.
 Alternatively, a match line can be the `default` line, which provides the default evaluation value in case no other lines match.
-A match expression can only have one default line.
+If a match expression has a default line, it must appear last.

 The match expression is evaluated by testing the value to match against each non-default match line in order.
 If the pattern of the line matches and there is no guard expression, the result expression is evaluated, and becomes the evaluation value of the whole match.
 If there is a match guard expression, it is evaluated first and cast to boolean.
 If it evaluates to `true` the match evaluates to the line's result expression.
 If the guard expression evaluates to `false` or `nil`,  the match line does not match, and the algorithm proceeds to test the next match line.
 After all match lines are tested, and none matches, there are two possibilities: If there is a `default` line, the match evaluates to the default value.
 If there is no `default` line, the match evaluates to `nil`.